KnowOneActual/beaubremer-blog/posts/Eero_Sonos_config.md

 ### **Start Here: The 4 Non-Negotiable Rules for Stability**

-Before you do anything else, you need to establish a solid network foundation.
+Before you do anything else, you need to establish a solid foundation for your network.
 These four steps address the most common and disruptive sources of conflict.

 1.  **Eliminate Double NAT (The #1 Culprit):** Most issues where the Sonos app can't find your system are caused by "Double NAT."
 This happens when your ISP's modem/router and your Eero system are both trying to manage your network.
     * **The Fix:** Log into your ISP's modem/router and enable **"Bridge Mode."** This turns off its routing functions and lets your Eero act as the single, true router for your home.
 This creates a "flat" network where all your devices can see each other properly.